-Many evidence suggest that selection should lead to symbiotic population regulation systems (Douglas, 2014), but two evolutionary mechanisms could limit the effectiveness of the selection on density regulation and should also be considered: conflicts between different levels of selection and drift.
-Regarding levels of selection, between-host selection predicts that any excessive replication would be detrimental to the fitness of the host, and therefore would select for symbiotic variants that are the least harmful while being well transmitted (Szathmáry and Smith, 1995).
-On the contrary, competition that occurs within host tissues should favor symbiont variants that are the most efficient to colonize faster the host, so those with the most proliferative abilities regardless of the cost payed by the host (Alizon, de Roode and Michalakis, 2013).
-Hence, do within- and between-host selections create an evolutionary conflict regarding the control of symbiont density by favoring symbiont strains with opposite replication profiles (O’Neill, Hoffmann and Werren, 1997; Monnin et al., 2020)?
-Finally, what is the importance of drift in vertically-transmitted symbioses?
+There is much evidence to suggest that selection should lead to symbiotic population control systems (Douglas, 2014), but two evolutionary mechanisms could limit the effectiveness of selection on density regulation and should also be taken into consideration: conflicts between different levels of selection and drift.
+In terms of selection levels, between-host selection predicts that any excessive replication would be detrimental to host fitness, thus selecting for symbiotic variants that are the least harmful while being well transmitted (Szathmáry and Smith, 1995).
+On the contrary, the competition that occurs within the host tissues should favor symbiont variants that are the most efficient to rapidly colonize the host, thus those that have the most proliferative abilities regardless of the cost paid by the host (Alizon, de Roode and Michalakis, 2013).
+This raises the question of whether within- and between-host selections create an evolutionary conflict regarding the control of symbiont density, by favoring symbiont strains with opposite replication profiles (O’Neill, Hoffmann and Werren, 1997; Monnin et al., 2020).
+Finally, the importance of drift in vertically transmitted symbioses could be more considered.
 Indeed, bottlenecks during transmission reduce the genetic diversity to the following host generation and may limit the effectiveness of selection upon symbiotic population regulation (Mathé-Hubert et al., 2019).
-Such molecular and evolutionary mechanisms remain poorly studied, especially in vertically-transmitted symbioses, although they can play an important role in the epidemiological and evolutionary dynamics of symbiotic interactions.
-A first limitation is conceptual, as populations of vertically-transmitted endosymbionts tend to be considered with little or no heterogeneity, thus limiting the potential for within-host selection.
+Such molecular and evolutionary mechanisms remain poorly studied, especially in vertically transmitted symbioses, although they can play an important role in the epidemiological and evolutionary dynamics of symbiotic interactions.
+A first limitation is conceptual, as populations of vertically transmitted endosymbionts tend to be considered with little or no heterogeneity, thus limiting the potential for within-host selection.
 However, while recurrent bottlenecks during transmission tend to reduce diversity, heterogeneity can still be observed in certain systems (Banks and Birky, 1985; Birky, Fuerst and Maruyama, 1989; Abbot and Moran, 2002; Asnicar et al., 2017).
 A second -more practical- limitation is that if heterogeneity does exist in symbiont populations, it is difficult to trace it experimentally, because of the absence of genetic markers.

-A good study model to address questions related to density control is the maternally-transmitted bacterium Wolbachia in association with Drosophila hosts.
+A good study model to address questions related to density control is the maternally transmitted bacterium Wolbachia in association with Drosophila melanogaster hosts.
 In particular, the virulent wMelPop strain (Min and Benzer, 1997), which can exhibit heterogeneous density levels between individuals, has differential virulence profiles.
 Virulence is notably correlated to a tandem amplification of the genomic region “Octomom” (Chrostek et al., 2013).
-Indeed, flies harboring more copies of Octomom exhibit high density levels in their tissues and a reduced lifespan, while those with less copies exhibit low density levels and survive longer (Chrostek and Teixeira, 2015).
+Indeed, flies harboring Wolbachia with more copies of Octomom exhibit high density levels in their tissues and a reduced lifespan, while those harboring Wolbachia with less copies exhibit low density levels and survive longer (Chrostek and Teixeira, 2015).
 This model system is therefore advantageous because hosts and symbionts can exhibit genetic variability, and because the number of Octomom copies can be used as a marker to track the evolution of the symbiotic population.
-Moreover, Monnin et al. (2000) showed in a previous study that within-host selection can occur in the wMelPop in Drosophila melanogaster.
+Moreover, previous studies showed that within-host selection can occur in the wMelPop in D. melanogaster (Chrostek & Teixeira, 2018; Monnin et al. 2020).

-In this study, we take advantage from this Drosophila-wMelPop symbiosis to shed light on the evolutionary determinisms that act on the regulation of vertically-transmitted symbiont in insects.
+In this study, we take advantage from this Drosophila-wMelPop symbiosis to shed light on the evolutionary determinisms that act on the regulation of vertically transmitted symbionts in insects.
 We investigate whether the host genetic background can directly influence the density of the symbionts, or whether the symbionts self-regulate their density via Octomom.
 Using different host genetic backgrounds and a combination of introgressions and crossing experiments, we analyze the respective role of host and symbiont backgrounds, but also drift, in the evolution of density and genetic composition of the symbiotic population.

 Materials and Methods